ssmythe/howto_install_vagrant_on_windows/README.md

 ```text
 [vagrant@localhost ~]$
 ```
 - Congratulations!
-To exit the vagrant box, just type:
+You've just logged into your Vagrant box!
+To exit the Vagrant box, just type:
 ```text
 exit
 ```
-- To destroy the vagrant box, type the following line into your Command Prompt window
+- To destroy the Vagrant box, type the following line into your Command Prompt window
 ```text
 vagrant destroy -f
 ```